 Instead of analyzing subsets defined a priori, Mahajan et al. [21] describe algorithmic audits, where detailed examinations of model errors can lead to model improvements.
-Several recent studies perform error audits, where specific failure modes such as small volume cancers, disease mimics, and treatment-related features are observed [6, 33]; such analyses may be helpful in identifying error modes via human review, but do not characterize the full space of subset performance [32].
-Of course, there also exist multiple studies that do not directly address the effects of hidden stratification [17, 3].
+Several recent studies perform error audits, where specific failure modes such as small volume cancers, disease mimics, and treatment-related features are observed [6, 34]; such analyses may be helpful in identifying error modes via human review, but do not characterize the full space of subset performance [33].
+There has been particular interest in formalizing algorithmic audit methods recently [25], although these initiatives have yet to be tailored to the medical setting.

+Of course, there also exist multiple studies that do not directly address the effects of hidden stratification [3, 17].
 Esteva et al. [12] is particularly notable, as this dataset is labelled for more than 2,000 diagnostic subclasses but the results presented only consider "top-level" diagnostic categories.
 Analysis of these effects would improve the community's ability to assess the real-world clinical utility of these models.